 I really enjoyed putting this post together, thanks so much to Souad for sharing this valuable insight into Ramadan and her recipe for Fatteh, such a fabulous, delicious meal.

 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit your specific dietary requirements (some are Souad’s variations as one of her children is dairy-free, others are mine because I can’t help myself and want everyone to try this recipe).

-Fatteh (pita with chickpeas and yogurt)
+Fatteh (pita with chickpeas and yoghurt)

 - 2 Lebanese wrap breads

 - 2 cups cooked chickpeas -fresh soaked overnight and then boiled until soft or you can use 2 cans

 - 375 g full-fat natural yoghurt (1½ cups)

 - 1 tsp sea salt